baherami/bookApp/README.md

+## About this project

-This is a demo react app based on instructions in Udacity react course.
+- This is a demo react app based on instructions in Udacity react course.

-1- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
-2- The npm installation includes react-router-dom for routing purposes.
+- The npm installation includes react-router-dom for routing purposes.
-3- The project is based on a template suggestion by Udacity.
+- The project is based on a template suggestion by Udacity.
-4- Backend is developed by Udacity and the interface is accebile via BoookAPI file.
+- Backend is developed by Udacity and the interface is accebile via BoookAPI file.